jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

   - To do this, use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):

   - Configure the call `NETCONF connection/connect pe1` according to your setup for router 1:
-    - *URL:*  In the URL, replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
-Or
     - *Body:* In the call body, edit the fields according to your setup:
 ```json
 {